DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 {{< img src="synthetics/browser_tests/variables.png" alt="Browser Test Variables"  style="width:60%;">}}

 To create a variable, first give it a name then define its value using one of the below methods.
-To learn how to use variables inside of your steps, see [here](#using-variables).
+To learn how to use variables inside of your steps, see [Using variables](#using-variables).

 #### Pattern